Provider Manual | Section 2

 - Office hours are Monday through Friday, 8:00 a.m. to 5:00 p.m.

-- CareAdvantage Navigators speak Spanish, Tagalog, Mandarin, Cantonese and Russian and can access telephone interpreters to assist members with other language needs.
+- CareAdvantage Navigators speak Spanish, Tagalog, Mandarin, and Cantonese and can access telephone interpreters to assist members with other language needs.

 HPSM members can also use the Member Portal to change their primary care physician (PCP), order a new ID card, change their address on file, and check their immunization records: www.hpsm.org/member-portal-login